Jonathan Creek: Guest cast

 Adrian Edmondson appeared in the fourth series in a recurring role.
 Jonathan Ross, Michael Grade and Bamber Gascoigne have all appeared as themselves.

 Cast links to other Renwick productions

-Actors Annette Crosbie, Peter Copley, Jonathan Kydd, Brian Murphy, John Bluthal, Hannah Gordon, Nick Maloney and John Bird made appearances, (Bird as two different characters, one of which a recurring role) and all worked with writer David Renwick on One Foot in The Grave.
+Actors Annette Crosbie, Peter Copley, Jonathan Kydd, Brian Murphy, John Bluthal, Hannah Gordon, Nick Maloney and John Bird made appearances, (Bird as two different characters, one of which a recurring role) and all worked with Renwick on One Foot in The Grave.
 Additionally Bird worked with Renwick again on his BBC Radio 4 miniseries Desolation Jests in late 2016.

 Tamsin Greig, Georgie Glen, Sheridan Smith and Sara Markland worked with Renwick on his sitcom Love Soup.

-Adrian Edmonson had a leading role in Renwick's 1993 miniseries If You See God, Tell Him.
+Adrian Edmondson had a leading role in Renwick's 1993 miniseries If You See God, Tell Him.

 Doreen Mantle has appeared in eighteen episodes of One Foot in the Grave, one episode of Love Soup, as well as one episode of Jonathan Creek.

-Writer David Renwick himself made appearances in two episodes, something which he also did in two of his other notable productions.
+Renwick himself made appearances in two episodes, something which he also did in two of his other notable productions.